February 18, 2019 – Monday

 - In a medical emergency, patients are often put on some type of blood-thinning pill to prevent clotting.

 Throughout the evening, Jan and I stayed at our table and explained to people about the importance of organ and tissue donation as they walked by.
+It was interesting to note how skeptical some people were when talking to them.
 When we weren’t talking to them, she taught me many facts, misconceptions, and the fundamentals about the organ donation process.
 I did come across one troubling thought during our conversation.

 People who are in need of organs or tissue must wait on a registry, and they only rise to the top of the list, and thus have more opportunity to receive organs, as the urgency of their need rises.
 This however, pushes those who are not in dire need to the bottom.
 Those at the bottom of the list stay there until their conditions worsen.
 They, unfortunately, are forced to wait – forced to succumb to disease or whatever illness it may be, and they will not be recognized until the need for an organ becomes critical.